Deepening Connections Between Federal Executive Agencies and Political Scientists

 How to Apply

-- A two-page statement that includes information about how this experience would contribute to the applicant's teaching and research
+- A description of how this experience would contribute to the applicant's teaching and research.

-For questions or concerns about the Pracademic Program or the application process, please contact the Centennial Center for Political Science and Public Affairs at [email protected].
+If you have any questions about the Pracademic Fellowship Program or the application process, please contact Abby Paulson at [email protected]